 How Does a Shower Work?

 So, how does a shower work?
 Well, it’s pretty easy!
-You turn on the tap, get the temperature right and stand under warm water for however long you need while thinking about life’s biggest problems.
+You turn on the tap, get the temperature of the water right and adjust the shower head to get the water flow pressure equally right.
+Then you stand under warm water for however long you need while thinking about life’s biggest problems.

 We hate to say it, but there’s a little more to shower plumbing than that.
-Behind the scenes, there’s a world of fixtures, fittings and drainage.
+Behind the scenes of your shower system, there’s a world of fixtures, fittings and drainage.

-We’re not planning to provide a boring rundown of the mechanics, no. We want to give easy explanations so you can be better prepared the next time you need to call a plumber.
+We’re not planning to provide a boring rundown of the mechanics, no. The only times we’ll mention technical terms like tub spout and diverter valve is right here, right now.
+That’s it.
+We want to give easy explanations so you can be better prepared the next time you need to call a plumber.

 Starting with the basics, typically you’ll find these components behind a shower wall: